kg4zow/model-cycles/README.md

 This repo contains information I've figured out while reverse-engineering the format of the `.mcpst` files created by the [Elektron Model:Cycles](https://www.elektron.se/products/modelcycles/).
 These files contain "Presets", which are collections of settings which are used to configure what kinds of sound the Model:Cycles FM synthesizers produce.

+The `docs/` directory contains the actual documentation I've written.

-It also contains a couple of scripts I wrote while figuring out the file format.
+The `scripts/` directory contains a couple of scripts I wrote while figuring out the file format.

 * **`mcpst-dump`** is the script I had originally envisioned, which reads an `.mcpst` file and prints the values of the various parameters stored in the Preset it contains.